Import Items Online

 Note: When editing your CSV file, we recommended using the most up to date version of your spreadsheet program.

-- Leaving the Category field blank will leave the item as Uncategorized.
+Leaving the Category field blank will leave the item as Uncategorised.

 Save the edited Excel (.xlsx) or CSV file to your computer.

 Drag and drop the Excel (.xlsx) or CSV file into the upload area or click ‘select it from your computer’ > Upload.

 Review your changes and click Confirm Import to upload your new item library.

 You will be prompted to align Square’s core product attributes to your imported columns from your Excel (.xlsx) or CSV.
 If you did not change the column names in the file downloaded from Square, the product attributes should be automatically matched.
 Review the mapping from your file to product attributes and make changes as necessary.